zuozhenggh/learning-library/analytics-library/oas-workshop/self-service-data-visualization-for-finance/self-service-data-visualization-for-finance.md

 ### Objectives

-*List objectives for the lab - if this is the intro lab, list objectives for the workshop*

-In this lab, you will:
+In this lab, you will explore the following features and capabilities

-* Objective 1
-* Objective 2
-* Objective 3
+* Data Visualization and Mash Ups
+* Custom Calculations and Maps
+* Freeform Canvases, Trend Lines, and Custom Backgrounds

 ### Prerequisites

-*Use this section to describe any prerequisites, including Oracle Cloud accounts, set up requirements, etc.*

-* An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
-* Item no 2 with url - [URL Text](https://www.oracle.com).
+Login to Oracle Analytics Server (url?
+User id and pw) The following files are required to complete Lab 2:
+- inventory.xlsx
+- vendor payments.xlsx
+- JRC Americas Group.jpg

-## **Step 1:** Data Visualization and Mash Ups
+## **STEP 1:** Data Visualization and Mash Ups

-This exercise will introduce you to the key features of data visualization and will help us to tell a story on what is happening at JTC America Group, a fictional conglomerate with operations in multiple geographies and segments covering a vast portfolio of products.

-1. **Login** to Oracle Analytics by entering the URL : <url need to add>
+1. **Login** to Oracle Analytics by entering the URL : [oas-instance url need to be added](https://machineip:9502/dv/ui)
    ![](./images/asdvff1.png " ")

 2. **Click** on Create -> Project to start a new self-service project